 The life of a devil

-An important part of Tomasz Stańko’s artistic image is his openness about his past drugs experiences and chaotic, near-death, psychotic experiences.
-Moreover, to anti-drugs activists’ despair, Stańko often refers to his narcotic experiences as periods of high creativity and successfully dealing with his personal problems.
+An important part of Tomasz Stańko’s artistic image was his openness about his past drugs experiences and chaotic, psychotic experiences.
+Moreover, to anti-drugs activists’ despair, Stańko often refered to his narcotic experiences as periods of high creativity and successfully dealing with his personal problems.

 Right now, I am a much better person than I had been before I started using.
 No doubt.
 I’m stronger.
 I have just precisely cut off all this useless hypersensitivity.
 How?
 As a result of using poisons.
 But it’s not about using poisons; what makes you strong is giving them up.

-And he knows what he is talking about:
+And he knew what he was talking about: